 This edition ofNorth American Indian Dramacontains 256 plays by 49 playwrights.
 More than half of the works are previously unpublished, and hard to find, representing groups such as Cherokee, Mtis, Creek, Choctaw, Pembina Chippewa, Ojibway, Lenape, Comanche, Cree, Navajo, Rappahannock, Hawaiian/Samoan, and others.

 O’Reilly includes tech and business content from more than 250 publishers - along with videos, case studies, expert-curated learning paths and self-assessments on exclusive O'Reilly-produced content from world-renowned innovators and corporate leaders.
 Unlimited user access.
-Create free user account to access.

 E-book database, including anthropology and religion, art, cinema, music and theatre, economics and politics, history, law, literature and language, philosophy, women and gender.
 The titles are available to download with a choice of formatted digital editions and also a discount is given on purchases of paper copies by members of the university.